Sullux/aws-sdk/README.md

 # @sullux/aws-sdk

 This library is a wrapper for the woefully inadequate aws-sdk library from Amazon.
+You can read about it in my [Medium article](https://medium.com/@sullux/a-better-aws-sdk-d71d4aa156f0).
 This wrapper does the following:

 * Adds a major performance enhancement as detailed in [this post on Medium](https://medium.com/theburningmonk-com/lambda-optimization-tip-enable-http-keep-alive-5c55810f70fe)
 * Turns all classes into enumerable properties of the top-level instance,